EMERGING MARKETS-Latam stocks sink as U.S., euro zone debt worry

 By Luciana Lopez

-SAO PAULO, Nov 21 Latin American stocks sank on Monday as a U.S. deficit-cutting committee declared failure and debt yields for several large euro zone economies rose.
+SAO PAULO, Nov 21 Latin American stocks sank early on Monday as a U.S. deficit-cutting committee looked set to declare failure and debt yields for several large euro zone economies rose.

 The debt crises on either side of the Atlantic stoked fears that stumbles in some of the world's biggest economies will drag on global growth for months or even years to come, a worry that has weighed on Latin American equities much of the year.

-The MSCI Latin American stock index .MILA00000PUS fell 2.41 percent for a sixth straight session of losses, trading below its 50-day simple moving average for the first time in nearly four weeks.
+The MSCI Latin American stock index .MILA00000PUS fell 2.3 percent for a possible sixth straight session of losses, trading below its 50-day simple moving average for the first time in nearly four weeks.

-In the United States, leaders of a 12-member congressional "super committee" announced defeat, with lawmakers ending three months of talks unable to bridge deep divides over taxes and spending.
+In the United States, leaders of a 12-member congressional "super committee" looked headed for defeat, with a joint statement to be released after three months of talks not expected to bridge deep divides over taxes and spending.
 [ID:nN1E7AK00C]

 The panel's failure will cement notions of a dysfunctional Washington among voters and investors already disenchanted with the brinkmanship that brought the country to the edge of a first-ever debt default in August.